-- goals lead to positive outcomes, but more work is needed." - reflected in Lincoln."
+- "Recent progress has been made for street maintenance and sidewalk repair.
+The goals lead to positive outcomes, but more work is needed." - "The focus on compact and livable community may be someone's vision, but is not reflected in Lincoln."